 Finding the right NDIS provider can make a huge difference to your independence, confidence, and progress toward your goals.

-With thousands of NDIS providers across Australia — registered and unregistered, large and local — it’s normal to feel unsure where to start.
+With thousands of NDIS providers across Australia, registered and unregistered, large and local, it’s normal to feel unsure where to start.
 This guide explains what providers do, how they work with your plan, and how to choose support that fits your needs.

 What Is an NDIS Provider?

 An NDIS provider is a person or organisation that delivers supports funded under your NDIS plan.
 Providers may offer one service type or a mix, depending on their registration and capabilities.
+Some specialise, while larger NDIS care providers deliver a broad range of supports through local teams.

-Common NDIS supports include:
+Common supports funded under NDIS plans include:

-- Supported Independent Living (SIL)
+- Supported Independent Living (SIL) for people with higher support needs

 Not all providers are the same.
 The biggest difference is whether they are registered with the NDIS Quality and Safeguards Commission.